 Ready to take the next step?

-Develop your understanding of the classical and modern theories and current research of religion, preparing you to express scholarly ideas by teaching at the high school and undergraduate levels or continuing your education in a Ph.D. program.
+Develop your understanding of the classical and modern theories of religion and current research in religion, preparing you to express scholarly ideas by teaching at the high school and undergraduate levels or continuing your education in a Ph.D. program.

 In the Religion graduate program, you will develop the research and writing skills essential for scholars in the field of religious studies.

-Through the study of theology, world religions, literature and other topics, you will be able to converse with others about the philosophical assumptions, theories and research as it relates to religion.
+Through the study of theology, world religions, biblical literature and other topics, you will be able to converse with others about the philosophical assumptions, theories and research as they relate to religion.

-Opportunities will allow you deeper study into various religious topics, the Old and New Testament and languages such as Hebrew and Greek, or a concentration in another department such as English or psychology.
+Opportunities will allow you deeper study into various religious topics, the Old and New Testaments and languages such as Hebrew and Greek, or a concentration in another department such as English or psychology.

-In addition to the University’s prerequisites, the Master of Arts in Religion requires the completion of 36 credit hours, including 18 hours of common coursework, 12 hours from one of three concentrations in either religious studies, biblical studies and language concentration or an out-of-department concentration, and six hours in a research or teaching track.
+In addition to the University’s prerequisites, the Master of Arts in Religion requires the completion of 30 credit hours, including 18 hours of common coursework (which optionally may include a thesis), and 12 hours from a concentration of the student’s choice.

 For a more in-depth look at program and admission requirements, visit our Academic Catalog.